Abhinandan-Sah/mse-license-portal/README.md

 # MSE License Portal

 A modern web application for managing business licenses built with **Laravel** and **Tailwind CSS**.
-The system provides a seamless and responsive experience with advanced license tracking and user role management.
+The system provides a seamless and responsive experience with advanced license tracking and user role management Website.

 ## 🔥 Features